-During this time, we will continue to interact and encourage each other through online resources and meetings both as a church and as part of our small groups.
+During this time, we will also interact and encourage each other through online resources and meetings both as a church and as part of our small groups.
 Throughout all this situation we will continue to pray and seek God’s provision and help.
 As part of this, we will be holding church online each Sunday at 10am to worship God together and to hear a message from one of our pastors.
 This will be broadcast through a private Facebook group, if you want to join us for this, please send a message asking for a group invitation using the contact details below ⬇️

 How Can We Help?